nanxiaobei/retalk/README.md

 );
 ```

-If an action is async, you can get `loading.asyncAction [boolean]` state for some loading features if you like.
+If an action is async, you can get `loading.actionName` state to use for loading if you like.

 Well, only 3 steps, A simple Rematch demo is here.